-The Minneapolis Heart Institute Foundation® is proud to launch its Pathway to Prevention Campaign.This new campaign focuses on the prevention of heart disease through healthier lifestyles, early detection and preventing recurrent heart attacks.
-The Pathway to Prevention campaign requires $4.5 million in funding to propel MHIF’s cutting-edge prevention research and inform the health agenda in the coming decades.
+The Minneapolis Heart Institute Foundation® Pathway to Prevention Campaign focuses on the prevention of heart disease through healthier lifestyles, early detection and preventing recurrent heart attacks.
+The Pathway to Prevention campaign will raise $4.5 million to propel MHIF’s cutting-edge prevention research and inform the health agenda in the coming decades.
 MHIF has identified a comprehensive approach for its prevention research that includes effective community and clinical strategies.
-By circling all sides, MHIF will succeed in realizing its vision.

 The Pathway to Prevention Campaign has three critical components:

-MHIF will raise $3 million to successfully complete the Hearts Beat Back®: The Heart of New Ulm Project (HONU) initiatives, disseminate findings and educate other populations on effective ways to deploy community-based efforts to eliminate heart and vascular disease.
-Funding would support efforts such as:
+MHIF is raising $3 million to successfully complete the Hearts Beat Back®: The Heart of New Ulm Project (HONU) initiatives, disseminate findings and educate other populations on effective ways to deploy community-based efforts to eliminate heart and vascular disease.

 - Intervene: Identify, intervene and measure impact with high-risk New Ulm community members through health care, worksite, school and community initiatives.